garethky/Slice-Mosquito-Direct-Tool-Head/readme.md

 ## Z Offset
 You'll also need to tweak the Z offset in `config.g`.
 I ended up with an offset of about `4.1` with an E3D Nozzle X installed.
 Be careful and set the offsets correctly to avoid a crash.

+## Tool Cooling Cutoff
+Because this extruder is plastic we don't want the cooling fan on the hot end to shut off when the extruder is still hot.

 # Printing & Slicing Settings

 ##Max Acceleration##